2019–20 Toledo Rockets men's basketball team

-The 2019–20 Toledo Rockets men's basketball team represent the University of Toledo during the 2019–20 NCAA Division I men's basketball season.
-The Rockets, led by tenth-year head coach Tod Kowalczyk, play their home games at Savage Arena, as members of the West Division of the Mid-American Conference.
+The 2019–20 Toledo Rockets men's basketball team represented the University of Toledo during the 2019–20 NCAA Division I men's basketball season.
+The Rockets, led by tenth-year head coach Tod Kowalczyk, played their home games at Savage Arena, as members of the West Division of the Mid-American Conference.

 Previous season

 The Rockets finished the 2018–19 season 25–8, 13–5 in MAC play to win the MAC West division championship.
 As the No. 2 seed in the MAC tournament, they lost to Northern Illinois in the quarterfinals round.
-They received an invitation to the National Invitation Tournament where they lost in the first round to Xavier.
+They received an invitation to the National Invitation Tournament, where they lost in the first round to Xavier.